Pike Township, St. Louis County, Minnesota

 Pike Township is a township in Saint Louis County, Minnesota, United States.
 The population was 417 at the 2010 census.

 State Highway 169 (MN 169) and Saint Louis County Highway 21 (CR 21) are two of the main routes in the township.
 MN 169 runs north–south, and CR 21 runs east–west.
 Other routes include Taylor Road.

+The town is named for the Pike River, which is in turn named for the fish.

 Geography

 According to the United States Census Bureau, the township has a total area of 33.6 sqmi; 0.04 sqmi, or 0.09%, is water.

 The Pike River flows through the northeast portion of Pike Township, and the Pike River also flows through the southern portion of the township.

 Adjacent townships, cities, and communities

 The following are adjacent to Pike Township :